-- Carbohydrates are most commonly stored as glycogen in humans. - Enzyme deficiencies that lead to impaired synthesis or degradation of glycogen are also considered disorders of carbohydrate metabolism. - Defects of each of the proteins involved in glycogen metabolism have been identified. - These cause different forms of glycogen storage disorders and are classified numerically according to the chronological order in which their enzymatic basis was described.
+- Carbohydrates are most commonly stored as glycogen in humans.
+Sugar is stored as glycogen - Enzyme deficiencies that lead to impaired synthesis glycogenesis or degradation glycogenolysis of glycogen are also considered disorders of carbohydrate metabolism. - Defects of each of the proteins involved in glycogen metabolism have been identified. - These cause different forms of glycogen storage disorders and are classified numerically according to the chronological order in which their enzymatic basis was described.